 Technology’s role in daily life on the farm

 In my day-to-day, I use FarmLogs to track the growth of my crops and to see how much rainfall I’ve had.
 I do that alongside of going out and scouting myself, but I use FarmLogs to help me do that.
-There's times where I've used the free Crop Health Imagery Preview—I'll be walking a field and it might looks good in one area, but as soon as I pop over the hill, I've got some 3 spots that don't look so great.
+There's also times where I've found Satellite Imagery especially useful; I'll be walking a field and it might looks good in one area, but as soon as I pop over the hill, I've got some 3 spots that don't look so great.
 When I drive by the field I can say, “yeah it looks fine from the road”, but then I get on FarmLogs and start to see some things popping up that you wouldn’t necessarily see from the road.
 Going out and scouting potential problem areas has been one thing that FarmLogs has definitely helped with.